wiredrive/wiredrive-player/readme.txt

 * If the feed does not exist an error is returned
 * Works with MRSS feeds, short links and presentation URLs.

+Known issues:

+* Internet Explorer 8: The shortcode for the wiredrive player will always be inserted at the beginning of the post regardless of where the cursor is.
+This is a bug in TinyMCE.
+If you are using IE8, you will need to manually cut/paste the generated shortcode for the wiredrive player into place in your post.
+* Firefox: When a gallery modal player opens, the page behind the skrim may jump to the top of the page, and the return to the previously scrolled position after the modal closes.
+If this happens, check to make sure that your Wordpress Theme does not declare an important margin-top rule on the html tag.
+If it does, removing the important declaration should fix this.
+* If the user has disabled local caching on their browser, they may see flashes of incorrect and badly scaled images from elsewhere in the presentation.
+The image player transitions by fading between two images, the current image and the "next" image.
+If caching is disabled, it will need to fetch the "next" image every time, leaving the previous "next" image in place until the real "next" image is loaded again.

 == Installation ==

 1. Log into your WordPress administration page and select Add New from the Plugins menu